PapaCyber/QualysHomeLab/README.md

   <img src="https://i.imgur.com/i48m4al.png" height="90%" width="90%"/>

-With this basic scan, I was only able to find 20 vulnerabilities with a risk score of 2 out of 5.
+With this basic scan, I was only able to find 20 vulnerabilities, 1 of which was confirmed with a risk score of 2 out of 5.
 This scan is not accurate due to no credentials.
 To get a more accurate report, I need to add credentials to the next scan.

 <B>Credential Scan:</b>